MakerBay/Coral_Reef_Mapping_Drone/README.md

 In 2016 alone, 93% of the Australia Great Coral Reef Barrier bleached, 22% died.
 [Mike Slezak, The Guardian April 19th 2016](https://www.theguardian.com/environment/2016/apr/19/great-barrier-reef-93-of-reefs-hit-by-coral-bleaching)

 Current coral reef survey methods include :
-- Divers: provide high resolution but are too slow, expensive and dangerous.
+* Divers: provide high resolution but are too slow, expensive and dangerous.
 Result: covering few areas, infrequently.
-- Satellite: and aerial drones provide low resolution do not permit to identify coral species.
+* Satellite: and aerial drones provide low resolution do not permit to identify coral species.
 Result: data is incomplete, and can literally only the “big picture” but not a fine understanding.

-Our inventions:
+Our innovations:
-#1 Diver -> Ocean Surface Drone
+* #1 Diver -> Ocean Surface Drone
-#2 Mechanical Quadrat -> Laser quadrat
+* #2 Mechanical Quadrat -> Laser quadrat
-#3 Manual mapping -> Integrated workflow from imaging, map, to data
+* #3 Manual mapping -> Integrated workflow from imaging, map, to data

 Our goal is to make coral reef mapping
 - 10x faster